Something went wrong

 Propane vs. Natural Gas vs. Heating Oil: Bristol Home Heating Fuel Comparison

-Households have a variety of fuels that can be used when it comes to heating.
-Natural Gas is the preferred choice in Bristol, used by 1,473,396 or 52% of households.
-The next most popular primary heating fuel for Bristol families is Electricity, used by 610,876 homes (22%).
+Households have a choice of fuels that can be used when it comes to heating.
+Natural Gas is the preferred choice in Bristol, used by 1,473,396 or 52% of families.
+The next most popular primary heating fuel for Bristol residents is Electricity, used by 610,876 homes (22%).
 The rest of the homes are heated with Heating Oil (20%), Propane (5%), Wood (1%), and Other (1%).

 Bristol County Residential Primary Home Heating Fuel (in Number of Households)